 Period Drama Perfection

 Also set in Austen’s Georgian world, 2008’s The Duchess, starring Keira Knightley, features the grand Assembly Rooms and the Royal Crescent, as does 2004’s Vanity Fair, in which Reese Witherspoon plays the cynical yet complex social climber, Becky Sharp.
-Keep your eyes peeled too for an exciting new period production filmed in Bath set for release in 2020.

 Small Screen Spots